amd/ryzen-ai-documentation/docs/getstartex.rst

 Step 3: Quantize the Model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Quantizing AI models from floating-point to 8-bit integers reduces computational power and the memory footprint required for inference.
-For model quantization, you have the option to use either Olive or the Vitis AI quantizer.
-In this example, we will utilize the Olive workflow.
+For model quantization, you can either use Olive or the Vitis AI quantizer.
+This example utilizes the Olive workflow.

 The Olive workflow is configured using the ``resnet_static_config.json`` file.

-- First, run Olive in the setup mode
+- First, run Olive in the setup mode:

    .. code-block::

        python -m olive.workflows.run --config resnet_static_config.json --setup

-- Next, run Olive to convert the model to the ONNX format and quantize it
+- Next, run Olive to convert the model to the ONNX format and quantize it:

    .. code-block::